Also see: Music Box/Fonda: interior views

 1962 - A newspaper photo of the flood damage.
 Thanks to David Thwing for posting the photo on the Vintage Los Angeles Facebook page.

-1960s - The wonderful Pix vertical in the daytime.
-Thanks to Ken McIntyre for the photo, appearing on the Facebook page Photos of Los Angeles.
+1960s - The Pix vertical in the daytime.
+Thanks to Ken McIntyre for locating this photo for a post on the Photos of Los Angeles private Facebook group.

 1960s - A great view of the Pix sign at night.
 Thanks to Ken McIntyre for locating the photo.